jezberg/jezberg.github.io/_pages/software.md

 layout: page
 permalink: /software/
 title: software
 description: research software I have contributed to.
-If you use them in oyur work please cite the given references.
+If you use them in your work please cite the given references.
 nav: false
 nav_order: 7
 ---